-If PASS is Phase-IV Interventional Studies, then the registration holder or investigator would apply to the Clinical Trial Section of Division of Pharmacy Services as per relevant provision of Bio Study Rules, 2017 for the approval of trial sites and interventional study.
+PASS could be interventional or non-interventional.
+If PASS is an interventional study of Phase-IV origin, then the registration holder or investigator would apply to the clinical trial section/CSC of the Division of Pharmacy Services as per relevant provisions of Bio Study Rules, 2017 for the approval of trial sites and the study.